turbot/steampipe-docs/docs/integrations/aws_codebuild.md

 ## Using Steampipe Cloud

 Steampipe can also push snapshots to Steampipe Cloud via AWS CodeBuild.
-To do this we make a few changest to the buildspec file.
+To do this we make a few changes to the buildspec file.

-First, we must add the Steampipe Cloud envionment variables (stored in Secrets Manager).
+First, we must add the Steampipe Cloud environment variables (stored in Secrets Manager).
 Add this to the top of the file (before phases):
 ```yaml
 env:
   # Store the Steampipe Cloud host, token and workspace in AWS Secrets Manager